Skip to main content

 Responding to FOI requests if an exemption applies

-2.29 Where an agency is exempt in whole from the FOI Act under s 7, it is not obliged to respond to FOI requests for documents or applications for amendment or annotation of personal records.
+2.32 Where an agency is exempt in whole from the FOI Act under s 7, it is not obliged to respond to FOI requests for documents or applications for amendment or annotation of personal records.
 It is nevertheless good administrative practice for an exempt agency to reply to an FOI applicant stating that the agency is not subject to the FOI Act.
+Where the mandatory transfer provisions in s 16(2) apply, this reply may be provided by the relevant Department of State.[24]
 Equally, it may be open to the agency, independently of the FOI Act, to grant access to a document on an administrative basis if there is no secrecy provision that prohibits this.

-2.30 A different response may be required if an agency that is exempt only in relation to particular types of documents receives an FOI request relating to those documents.
+2.33 A different response may be required if an agency that is exempt only in relation to particular types of documents receives an FOI request relating to those documents.
 The FOI applicant may dispute the agency’s view that the documents are of an exempt nature — for example, that the documents relate to the agency’s commercial activities, or do not relate to matters of an administrative nature in a court.
 It is open to the FOI applicant to seek Information Commissioner review of the agency’s decision.
 To facilitate that process, the agency should observe the procedures in the FOI Act when responding to the FOI applicant.
 For example, the agency should respond to the FOI applicant in writing within the timeframe that applies under the FOI Act and advise the FOI applicant they can seek IC review of the decision that the documents they seek are not subject to the FOI Act .
+Failure to do so within the prescribed timeframe may result in the agency making a ‘deemed access refusal’ decision (s 15AC(3)).

 Ministers

-2.33 A minister is independent of the portfolio department for the purposes of the FOI Act and is therefore responsible for processing any FOI requests they receive.
-It is nevertheless open to a minister’s office to arrange for a portfolio department to provide assistance in processing FOI requests on matters such as:
+2.36 A minister is independent of their portfolio agency for the purposes of the FOI Act and is therefore responsible for processing any FOI requests they receive.
+It is nevertheless open to a minister to arrange for their portfolio agency to provide assistance in processing FOI requests on matters such as:

-- Reporting: a minister is required by s 93 of the FOI Act to provide information to the Information Commissioner for the purposes of the Information Commissioner’s reporting functions.
-A minister’s office may obtain assistance from a portfolio department in meeting this requirement.
+• Reporting: a minister is required by s 93 of the FOI Act to provide information to the Information Commissioner for the purposes of the Information Commissioner’s reporting functions.
+A minister may obtain assistance from a portfolio agency in meeting this requirement.

-2.34 When an agency assists a minister to process an FOI request, they are undertaking FOI Act functions.
-Therefore complaints about the way an FOI request was handled, in these discrete circumstances, are subject to the Information Commissioner’s complaint handling jurisdiction in Part VIIB of the FOI Act.[24]
-For example, if the department maintains a mailbox to which the minister’s FOI requests are sent and forwards those requests to the minister.
+2.37 When an agency assists a minister to process an FOI request, they are undertaking FOI Act functions.
+For example, if the agency maintains a mailbox to which the minister’s FOI requests are sent and forwards those requests to the minister.
+In these circumstances, complaints about the way an FOI request was handled are within the Information Commissioner’s complaint handling jurisdiction under Part VIIB of the FOI Act.
+[27]

 Decision making in the minister’s office

-2.36 There is no express power in the FOI Act for a minister to authorise another person to make a decision on an FOI request received by the minister.[25]
-It is nevertheless open to a minister to authorise senior members of the minister’s staff to make FOI decisions.[26]
-This should be undertaken in accordance with a written instrument or under an arrangement in writing approved by the minister.
+2.40 There is no express power in the FOI Act for a minister to authorise another person to make a decision on an FOI request received by the minister.[30]
+It is nevertheless open to a minister to authorise senior members of the minister’s staff to make FOI decisions.[31]
+Authorisations should be documented in a written instrument, or under an arrangement in writing approved by the minister.
 In these circumstances, the authorised person makes a decision on behalf of the minister in the capacity of an agent, rather than in their own right as an authorised person.

 Documents available in response to an FOI request